micazi/darted_cli/README.md

 ## Featurs and Requests

 [✓] Adding custom Ascii art fonts.
+[ ] Adding Prompt to choose an option.
 [ ] Adding option to compile.
 [ ] Adding more animated loaders.
 [ ] You tell me!